High Evolutionary: Film

 Chukwudi Iwuji in costume as the High Evolutionary at Comic Con 2022.

 The High Evolutionary appears in Guardians of the Galaxy Vol. 3, portrayed by Chukwudi Iwuji.
 This version is a long-lived alien geneticist and the founder and CEO of the intergalactic bio-engineering company OrgoCorp.
 Seeking to improve what he considers lower lifeforms, he created the Humanimals of Counter-Earth from Earth animals, the Sovereign, and Half-worlders such as Batch 89, which included 89P13 / Rocket.
 After Rocket demonstrates intelligence and technical proficiency in solving a problem with his Humanimals, the High Evolutionary tries to harvest Rocket's brain for further study and incinerate the rest of Batch 89.
 Rocket leads them in an escape, but all save for him are killed by the High Evolutionary and his Recorders.
 The High Evolutionary pursues Rocket until he is defeated by the Guardians of the Galaxy.
 After Rocket chooses to spare his creator's life while rescuing his experiments, Drax carries the High Evolutionary from his exploding ship to be imprisoned on Knowhere.

 Video games

 The High Evolutionary appears in Marvel: Avengers Alliance.
 This version created "Iso-Saurs" while experimenting on dinosaurs with Iso-8 crystals.

 Miscellaneous

 The High Evolutionary appears in the novel Avengers: Everybody Wants to Rule the World by Dan Abnett.

+Reception

+Writing for Comic Book Resources, John Dodge, Scoot Allan, and Ajay Aravind ranked the High Evolutionary the 26th most important Marvel Comics villain, describing him as "the first in a long line of antagonists to use genetics like a weapon".

+Nicolas Ayala of Screen Rant named the High Evolutionary the best Marvel film villain of 2023 for his portrayal in Guardians of the Galaxy Vol. 3, writing that the character "has no redeeming qualities whatsoever, which allows the audience to root against him without hesitation".